MadBomber/aia/README.md

 ## All About ROLES

+### The --roles_dir (AIA_ROLES_DIR)

+There are two kinds of prompts
+1. instructional - tells the LLM what to do
+2. personification - tells the LLM who it should pretend to be when it does its transformational work.

+That second kind of prompt is called a role.
+Sometimes the role is incorporated into the instruction.
+For example "As a magician make a rabbit appear out of a hat."
+To reuse the same role in multiple prompts `aia` encourages you to designate a special `roles_dir` into which you put prompts that are specific to personification - roles.

+The default `roles_dir` is a sub-directory of the `prompts_dir` named roles.
+You can, however, put your `roles_dir` anywhere that makes sense to you.

+### The --role Option

-`aia` provides the `--role` CLI option to identify a prompt ID within your prompts directory which defines the context within which the LLM is to provide its response.
+The `--role` option is used to identify a personification prompt within your roles directory which defines the context within which the LLM is to provide its response.
 The text of the role ID is pre-pended to the text of the primary prompt to form a complete prompt to be processed by the backend.

 For example consider: